boraolim/Utilities.Core/README.md

 This assembly is executed with a version of Microsoft .NET Core 3.1 onwards in multiplatform.

 ### Download the assembly
-To download it, you can go to <a href="https://www.nuget.org/packages/Utilities.Core.dll/">this link</a> or by executing the following statement from the command console in Windows:
+To download it, you can go to [this link](https://www.nuget.org/packages/Utilities.Core.dll) or by executing the following statement from the command console in Windows:
 ```
 dotnet add package Utilities.Core.dll
 ```